eda-labs/vscode-eda/README.md

 3. **Alarms & Deviations**

    - See active alarms
-   - View or reject deviations
+   - View deviations and reject them individually or all at once

 4. **Transactions**